xamarin/GoogleApisForiOSComponents/Firebase.Analytics/component/GettingStarted.md

 Analytics automatically logs some [user properties][6]; you don't need to add any code to enable them.
 If your app needs to collect additional data, you can set up to 25 different Analytics User Properties in your app.

 > ![note_icon] **_Note: The Age, Gender, and Interests properties are automatically collected only if your app links to the Ad Support framework.
 Linking to this framework also automatically collects the Advertising Identifier (IDFA)._**

+You can set Analytics user properties to describe the users of your app.
+You can analyze behaviors of various user segments by applying these properties as filters to your reports.

 To set a user property you need to: